 Any incidents will be recorded in the class incident book or verbally reported to teaching staff.
 This can be helpful in showing patterns of behaviour as well as keeping other staff informed.
 An incident should be referred to the class teacher as soon as possible if it happened while the child was under the supervision of another adult.

-If a child's misdemeanour has affected another child it may be appropriate to inform the 'victim's' parents as well.
+If a child's misdemeanour has negatively affected another child it may be appropriate to inform the both sets of parents.

 EXCLUSION